-We performed our goodwill impairment analysis during the fourth quarter of 2020.
-As a result of increased capital expenditure investments in dark fiber and small cell projects and less than anticipated cash flow growth, we concluded that it was more likely than not that the fair value of the Fiber Infrastructure reporting unit, estimated using a combination of the income approach and market approach, is less that its carrying amount.
-(See "Critical Accounting Policies and Estimates" below).
-Accordingly, we recorded a \$71 million goodwill impairment in the Fiber Infrastructure reporting unit.
+We performed our annual goodwill impairment analysis during the fourth quarter of 2020.
+As a result of increased capital expenditure investments in dark fiber and small cell projects and less than anticipated cash flow growth, we concluded that the fair value of the Fiber Infrastructure reporting unit, estimated using a combination of the income approach and market approach, was less that its carrying amount.
+Accordingly, we recorded a \$71.0 million goodwill impairment in the Fiber Infrastructure reporting unit during the year ended December 31, 2020.